- Location: Breadalbane Academy, Breadalbane Community Campus, Crieff Road, Aberfeldy, PH15 2FJ

 Perth and Kinross receives a consistently high ranking in quality of life surveys.
 The area is renowned for its thriving cultural scene, which includes venues such as the fantastic Perth Concert Hall (Scotland's newest) and Pitlochry Festival Theatre.
 The area boasts one of Scotland's, and the UK's, strongest events portfolios.
-Major sporting event such as the Johnnie Walker Golf Championships, Blair Castle International Horse Trials and the Etape Caledonia sit alongside high profile cultural events like Rewind and the world famous T in the Park to ensure there is always an exciting annual events calendar here.
+Major sporting event such as the Johnnie Walker Golf Championships, Blair Castle International Horse Trials and the Etape Caledonia sit alongside high profile cultural events like Rewind to ensure there is always an exciting annual events calendar here.

-We are seeking an enthusiastic, professional, flexible, hard working person to join our Secondary team.
+We are seeking an enthusiastic, professional, flexible and hard working Gaelic speaker to join our Nursery team.

-If you would like any more information regarding this vacancy, please contact John Devine, Head Teacher on 01887 822300 or Breadalbane@pkc.gov.uk
+If you would like any more information regarding this vacancy, please contact John Devine, Head Teacher, on 01887 822300.

 Please APPLY ONLINE.
 Facilities are available at all public libraries in Perth and Kinross.
 If you have a disability and require reasonable adjustments, please call 01738 475555 to discuss.